yichigo/Light-Sensors-Calibration/README.md

 ## File Path:

-place the codes in this Repository into ./src/ folder, for example:
+Place the codes in this Repository into ./src/ folder, for example:

 	./src/model_MLP_whole.ipynb